tkw1536/blog.guys.wtf/content/2025/07/07-08/go-empty-struct.md

 > Why didn't they use a `map[E]struct{}` ?

 Knuth stated in his paper [^2] `We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil`.
-So it this a "premature optimization", or is it one of the 3% where the optimization is worthwhile [^3]?
+So is this a "premature optimization", or is it one of the 3% where the optimization is worthwhile [^3]?

 I asked a friend who works with a lot of go, and he pretty much said just that: